History of the United Kingdom: Prosperity of the postwar years

 The significant real wage increases in the 1950s and 1960s contributed to a rapid increase in working-class consumerism, with British consumer spending rising by 45% between 1952 and 1964.
-In addition, entitlement to various fringe benefits was improved.
+Entitlement to benefits was improved.
 In 1955, 96% of manual labourers were entitled to two weeks' holiday with pay, compared with 61% in 1951.
-By the end of the 1950s, Britain had become one of the world's most affluent countries, and by the early Sixties, most Britons enjoyed a level of prosperity that had previously been known only to a small minority of the population.
+By the end of the 1950s, Britain had become one of the world's most affluent countries, and by the early Sixties, most Britons enjoyed a level of prosperity previously known only to a small minority.
 For the young and unattached, there was, for the first time in decades, spare cash for leisure, clothes, and luxuries.
 In 1959, Queen magazine declared that "Britain has launched into an age of unparalleled lavish living."
-Average wages were high while jobs were plentiful, and people saw their personal prosperity climb even higher.
 Prime Minister Harold Macmillan claimed that "the luxuries of the rich have become the necessities of the poor."
-Levels of disposable income rose steadily, with the spending power of the average family rising by 50% between 1951 and 1979, and by the end of the Seventies, 6 out of 10 families had come to own a car.
+Levels of disposable income rose steadily, with the spending power of the average family rising by 50% between 1951 and 1979, and by the end of the Seventies, 6 out of 10 families owned a car.